wistonk/go-k8s-app-demo/README.md

 ```

 We then have `router/router.go` which we use to route our request to a `GetMyFavouriteTree` function.
+The function accepts `GET` method.
 Check below the content of this file.

 ```
 package router